ms/buildtogether.tech/collaborate/index.md

     to learn a few more things from the author.

 Don't tolerate rudeness.
-    Most code review guidelines say, "Be respectful."
-The problem is that if you are, you probably don't need to be told that, and if you're not, a written rule probably isn't going to change your behavior.
-What *will* change behavior is teammates defending the victims of rudeness by telling the offender, "That's not how we speak to each other."
+:   Most code review guidelines say, "Be respectful."
+The problem is that if
+    you are, you probably don't need to be told that.
+What *will* is teammates defending the victims of rudeness by telling the offender, "That's not how we speak to each other."
+A Code of Conduct (<span x="versioning"></span>) helps prevent this; we will look at other strategies in <span x="rights"></span>.
-    <cite>Dobbin2019</cite> (summarized in <cite>Dobbin2020</cite>) found that
-    training people how to be good <span g="ally">allies</span> was more effective at reducing abuse than most of the other things companies do;
-    we'll explore this more in <span x="rights"></span>.

 So what does a code review actually look like?
 Here's a short Python program that searches for duplicated files (i.e., ones that have exactly the same